mnencia/mchfuse/README.md

 ## Installing the latest release

-To quickly install the latest pre-built binary of mchfuse you can execute the following command:
+To quickly install the latest pre-built binary of MCHFuse you can execute the following command:

 ``` sh
 curl -L https://github.com/mnencia/mchfuse/raw/master/install_latest.sh | sudo sh